Comp211-FA24/lab-00/README.md

 and the repository exists.
 ```

-Otherwise, if no errors, then it was successful, and you can confirm by running `ls`.
+Otherwise, it was successful, and you can confirm by running `ls`.
 The output should include `lab-00-your_GH_username`.

 ### Git configure name and email